Apparently Microsoft has finally located the lost city of Seattle, Mexico.

 But what is in our piss and shit?

 Sure.
 Food.
 Or rather ex-food.
 Hopefully lots of fiber and probably some other indigestibles (I’m looking at you, corn).
 But there is a whole lot more.
-Our dead (human) cells; our dead bacterial cells (whether our symbiotes or our parasites); and a boatload of intercelluar communications chemicals (seriously, go watch that TED talk above).
+Our dead human cells; our dead bacterial cells (whether our symbiotes or our parasites); and a boatload of intercellular communications chemicals (seriously, go watch that TED talk above).

-We visit the toilet a good dozen times a day (or more) and if it were capable of analyzing what passes through it and then pass that information to the ‘net, the skies the limit.
-You want a database of human excrement?
+We visit the toilet a good dozen times a day (or more) and if it were capable of analyzing what passes through it and then pass that information to the cloud (the pCloud), the sky’s the limit.
+You want a database of human excrement (effluenceDB)?
 It’s coming.

 A quick scan of your shit might reveal that you need more fiber or you are deficient in potassium or that you have breast cancer.
 Early detection, I am told, is key to most if not all ailments.
 You use your toilet every day.